QuantitativeSneezing/Discord-Rust/README.md

 # Rust
 Rust discord bot

+Note for jason:
-Remember to use "RUSTFLAGS=-L/usr/lib/vosk cargo build" to compile and "RUSTFLAGS=-L/usr/lib/vosk cargo" run to run the bot
+Remember to use "RUSTFLAGS=-L/usr/lib/vosk cargo build" to compile